fredgeorge0311/fredgeorge0311/README.md

-# Hey there, feel free to check out what I've been up to!
+# Hi there, feel free to check out what I've been up to!

 ##  Full Stack & Mobile App Developer